How to use London Buses

 Many buses in central London run 24-hours.
 If they don’t, special Night buses (prefixed with an ‘N’) start running after 11.30pm.

-Buses are frequent in central London during the day.
-You usually won’t have to wait more than 10 minutes.
-For early departures or travel at night, check the TfL website.
-Bus stops also list timetables.
+Buses are very frequent in central London during the day and you usually won’t have to wait more than 5–10 minutes.
+For early departures or travel at night, check the timetables on the Transport for London website.
+Timetables are also shown at bus stops.

-You can also check live bus departures on the TfL website.
-Just type in a street, postcode, route number or bus stop code and it tells you when the next buses are due to arrive.
+You can also find this information from the live bus departures guide on the TfL website.
+Just type in a street, postcode, route number or bus stop code.

 London bus route maps